sagarboinwad/Library-Management-System/README.md

 # Library Management System

+ Library Management System (LMS) built in Java to automate the management of books in a library.
+This system helps keep track of books, borrowers, and staff, allowing users to perform operations like adding, updating, deleting books, and issuing books to borrowers.
+It can be expanded to include advanced features like user authentication, search functionality, and reports.

 ## Project Overview

 The **Library Management System** is a college-based Java project designed to automate and manage the fundamental operations of a library.
 This console-based application enables users to add new books, issue books to borrowers, return issued books, and display issue details.
 Built with simplicity and functionality in mind, this system can be a valuable learning project for beginners and a practical tool for small libraries.